forpythonworkshop/python-workshop/readme.md

-this is a prirate bbbbb
+this is a prirate map

 To run
 python pirate.py
+welcome